ingadhoc/purchase/purchase_replenishment_cost/README.rst

 Purchase Replenishment Cost
 ===========================

 Use replenishment cost on purchase orders.
-On each new line, if no supplier price is found for the supplier of the purchase order, the replenishment cost will be used
+On each new line the replenishment cost will be used instead of supplier cost.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot